 ||You have not assigned the entitlement to claim for these uses to your employer (check your employment contract)|

-If the work was created by you as part of your job as an employee of another type of business (e.g. a wire service, or a broadcaster), it is unlikely you are entitled to claim unless there is a special provision in your employment contract.
+If a work was created by you as part of your job as an employee of another type of business (e.g. a wire service, or a broadcaster), it is unlikely you are entitled to payments from us, unless there is a special provision in your employment contract.

 - free information and seminars